Good vs. Great Customer Service: Benefits & Steps To Success

 2. Managing Customer Expectations: Customers’ expectations are higher than ever, and keeping up can be difficult.

-3. Training and Retaining Staff: Finding and keeping staff who can deliver great customer service is a constant challenge.
+3. Training and Retaining Staff: Finding and keeping staff who can develop great customer service skills is a constant challenge.

 Conclusion